Congo's Wild Heart: From Kinshasa to Gorillas

 Lunch

-Grilled fish with cassava and vegetables Budget
+Grilled fish (capitaine) and plantains Budget

 Afternoon